Towards climate-resilient and biodiverse productive forests – A new vision for forestry

 - Forestry professionals and sustainability experts

-- NGOs, researchers, and policymakers interested in forest-based climate solutions
+- NGOs, researchers, and policymakers working on forest-based climate solutions

 Speakers include representatives from: